smahliukVolodymyr/ObesityLevelPrediction/README.md

         python predict.py

     After running the script in models folder will be generated <prediction_results.csv>
-    The file has 'Gender_pred' column with the result value.
+    The file has 'ObesityLevel_pred' column with the result value.

     The input is expected  csv file in models folder with a name <new_input.csv>.
 The file should have all features columns.